ivanov-mi/SoftUni-Training/README.md

-<h1>Collection of homework assignments for C# Web Developer program at Software University</h1>
+<h2>Collection of homework assignments for C# Web Developer program at Software University - Sofia</h2>